 The biggest thing that helped us with our family travel goals was setting a deadline.
 In a way, it held us accountable for our goals, by making sure that we got it done by a certain date.
 And it gave us a set timeline for our family travel planning.

-When we chose July 1 as our launch date for our around the world trip, it was because it coincided with the end of the school year.
+When we chose July 1, 2018 as our launch date for our around the world trip, it was because it coincided with the end of the school year for our kids.
 When thinking about a deadline for your goals, choose a date that seems achievable, yet not too far off.

 Tip #3: Break up your family travel goals into manageable chunks